mlan/docker-asterisk/src/websms/doc/websms.md

 setvar: MESSAGE_ENCODE=rfc3986
 ```

-To make sure Asterisk does not tries to read the call file before it is fully written...
+To make sure Asterisk does not tries to read the call file before it is fully written,`websmsd.php`first writes to the file in a staging directory before it is moved to the directory where Asterisk pick it up.

-Asterisk uses the function [`MESSAGE()`](https://wiki.asterisk.org/wiki/display/AST/Asterisk+17+Function_MESSAGE) to access the SMS data.
+Once Asterisk pick up the call file it creates a channel and start to execute it according what is specified in the dial plan.
+In the dial plan, defined by `extensions.conf` the function [`MESSAGE()`](https://wiki.asterisk.org/wiki/display/AST/Asterisk+17+Function_MESSAGE) is used to access the SMS data.

-#### Outline

-Define error handler and load variable values.

-Respond to echo requests.

-Read the post header data.

-Generate call file name.

-Create new call file in the staging directory.

-Move the call file to the outgoing directory, so that Asterisk pick it up.

-Respond with a status message.